 Working with Anthony is an opportunity to see your story come to life through his ideas in melodies and combination of musical emotions.
 With his background in drums, percussion, and primary instrument, piano; he brings a massive amount of ideas from different cultures.

-His highest influence in composers are; Hans Zimmer, John Williams, Danny Elfman, John Lunn, and other composers which inspire Anthony to create music for film, both for self-enjoyment and for clients.
+His highest influence in composers are; Hans Zimmer, Tom Holkenborg, John Williams, Danny Elfman, John Lunn, and other composers which inspire Anthony to create music for film, both for self-enjoyment and for clients.
 Creativity, passion and obsession to create your perfect score is just an email or phone call away.
 Start your spotting session with Anthony today!

 Attention Film Directors: